Postage meters can save your business time and money, but there are some strict rules and regulations you need to follow.

 Planning Your Postage

-A bit of advance planning goes a long way.
-That means paying attention to the USPS calendar and your local post office’s hours.
-If you anticipate problems with meeting the day’s delivery deadline, it may be helpful to wait on processing your mail (especially if it’s a larger batch) until you can be sure it can go out on time.
+If you anticipate problems with meeting the day’s delivery deadline, it may be helpful to hold fire on processing your mail (especially if it’s a larger batch) until you can be sure you can send it on time.